mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## What is a **policy**? <a name="policy"/>

-Put simply, a policy is a function which makes a decision to take an action ($a$) given some context (or state $x$).
+Put simply, a policy is a construct which decides which action to take.
+For our purposes, a policy is implemented as a function which accepts some context or state $x$ and yields an action $a$.
 Often a policy is written as something like:

 $$
 \pi(x) \rightarrow a
 $$

-What this expression gestures at is very simple.
-A policy $\pi$ is a function which accepts a state $x$ and yields an action $a$.
 You can think of the state as the policy's observation of its environment.
 This could take many different forms, such as the position of objects in a game, sensor measurements from a robot or something else entirely.
-Similarly, the action can take many forms too, such as joystick inputs for a game or motor commands for a robot.
+The action can take just as many forms too, such as joystick inputs for a game or motor commands for a robot.

 Irrespective of their nature, states and actions in practice are usually numerical - [scalars](https://en.wikipedia.org/wiki/Scalar_(mathematics\)), [vectors](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics\)) and [matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics\)) are all commonly seen in the wild.